-Laslo is a graduate student at Acadia University, completing the Master of Education (MEd) in Counselling program.
-He has been practicing as a Registered Nurse since 2015, working in a variety of clinical roles including a harm-reduction based methadone clinic, street outreach nurse working with the homeless population, inpatient psychiatric unit, as well as outpatient mental health clinics.
+Laslo graduated from Master of Education (MEd) in Counselling program at Acadia University, and is joining our practice as an RCT-C. He has been practicing as a Registered Nurse since 2015, working in a variety of clinical roles including a harm-reduction based methadone clinic, street outreach nurse working with the homeless population, inpatient psychiatric unit, as well as outpatient mental health clinics.
 More recently, Laslo has been working at the Nova Scotia Operational Stress Injury (OSI) clinic as an intake clinician and psychotherapist, offering services to active military members, veterans and RCMP officers.

 Laslo’s approach blends a humanistic and existential approach to mental health that honours the uniqueness of each person’s experience, while appreciating these struggles are shared features of the human condition.
 His psychotherapy training includes Cognitive Behavioural Therapy (CBT), Dialectical Behavioural Therapy (DBT), Interpersonal Psychotherapy (IPT), Narrative Therapy, Prolonged Grief Disorder Therapy (PGDT), and Gottman Method Couples Therapy.

 Grounded in a personal practice of mindfulness and exploration into various contemplative traditions, Laslo provides a non-judgemental and safe environment to explore unresolved psychological and emotional challenges that can manifest as a variety of mental health symptoms, relationship challenges, or patterns of self sabotage that can serve as roadblocks to health.